Cat Recovery Collars and Cones

 For Sam, I made a trip to Petco in Union Square and searched through the options on sale.

-We already had a cone and an inflatable collar before his surgery because his efforts to get at the growth in his ear had mainly produced blood — which led us to discovering the problem in the first place.
+We already had a cone and an inflatable collar before his surgery because the growth in his ear had mainly produced blood — which led us to discovering the problem in the first place.

 But the cone made him miserable, unable to rest comfortably or to eat from his dish.
-The inflated collar was better until Sam figured out how to get around it and get his paw into his ear.
+The inflated collar was better until Sam learned how to get around it .

 At Petco, I found a pair of solutions.
 The first was a ZenPet ZenCone, a softer recovery item with transparent plastic sections that opened up more of the world to his range of vision, helping him feel more confident.